Proper holomorphic mappings between hyperbolic product manifolds: Introduction

 \begin{result}[Remmert--Stein \cite{remmert1960eha}] Let $D = D_1\times \cdots \times D_n$ and $W = W_1\times \cdots \times W_n$ be products of planar domains such that, for each $j = 1, \ldots, n$, $\cplx \setminus D_j$ has non-empty interior and $W_j \subset \cplx$ is bounded.
 Let $f=(f_1,\ldots,f_n)$ be a proper holomorphic map from $D$ to $W$.
 Then, each $f_j,\ j = 1, \ldots, n$, is of the form $f_j(z_{p(j)})$, where $p$ is a permutation of $\{1,\ldots,n\}$. \end{result}

 \begin{remark} The proof of this result in the case $n=2$ was given by Remmert and Stein (Satz $12$ in \cite{remmert1960eha}).
 Their proof uses Rado's theorem.
-The proof of the general case requires a generalization of Rado's theorem, but all other aspects of Remmert and Stein's proof remain unchanged.
-For a proof of the above result and other related results, refer to \cite[pp.~71--78]{narasimhan1971scv}. \end{remark}
+The proof of the general case requires a generalization of Rado's theorem, but all other aspects of Remmert and Stein's proof remain unchanged: see \cite[pp.~71--78]{narasimhan1971scv}, for instance. \end{remark}

-Another result on the theme of mappings between product spaces is the following theorem of Peters which generalizes a well-known result by Cartan \cite{cartan1936domainesBornes}:
+The methods of Remmert--Stein cannot, as Remark~\ref{RMK:RADO} suggests, be applied when the planar factors in Result~\ref{RES:RS} are replaced by compact Riemann surfaces.
+Yet, the phenomenon exhibited by Result~\ref{RES:RS} occurs in some other settings as well.
+Another result on mappings between product spaces is the following theorem of Peters which generalizes a well-known result by Cartan \cite{cartan1936domainesBornes}:

 \begin{result}[Peters \cite{peters1974Produkte}] Let $X$ and $Y$ be hyperbolic complex spaces.
 Then the natural injection $\text{Aut}(X) \times \text{Aut}(Y) \to \text{Aut}(X \times Y)$ induces an isomorphism